The database structure is defined in a schema.json

 fieldsText fields are used for storing textual data such as names, adresses and descriptions.

-A text field is stored as a JSON string.
+field is stored as a JSON string.

 {